Solinea/goldstone-server/docs/HACKING.md

 your docker VM, you could run configure_vbox.sh --no-stack.
 This would only configure the docker related NAT rules. _**

-## Activate the Virtualenv

-Once all of the initial setup has been completed, you can activate the virtualenv by running the workon command.

-    $ workon goldstone-server

-This command will set your environment to use an isolated python version.
-Running `deactivate` will revert to using the system python.

-The first time you enter the virtualenv, you should also install the project requirements, and some additional utilities.

-    $ pip install --upgrade pip
-    $ pip install -r requirements.txt
-    $ pip install -r test-requirements.txt

-If the requirements files change, you should rerun the `pip install` commands.

-## Building the Goldstone Containers

-All supporting services are available as docker containers.
-This step configures the Goldstone Server database, and is the final step before running the application.
-It only needs to be done the first time you start Goldstone, and when you change ES or PostgreSQL schema.
-You can rerun this step if you want to reinitialize, but realize that it will remove existing data in PostgreSQL and Elasticsearch.

-    $ cd $PROJECT_HOME/goldstone-server
-    $ bin/init_dev_env.sh

-Here is an [example of the output](https://gist.github.com/jxstanford/8abace13d7ed2d036e09#file-init_dev_env-out) from a successful run.
-If you prefer to configure your own OpenStack, you will need to follow the instructions for configuring OpenStack hosts in the [INSTALL](http://goldstone-server.readthedocs.org/en/latest/INSTALL/) guide.
-You should also update your `postactivate` script to use proper values for the `OS_*` settings.

 ## Starting/Stopping Goldstone Server

-There are some convenience scripts in `$PROJECT_HOME/goldstone-server/bin` for starting and stopping the virtual machines and docker containers that support the goldstone test environment.
-For developer flexibilty, starting/stopping the django application has been omitted from the scripts.
 To start the development environment, execute:

-    $ workon goldstone-server
-    $ cd $PROJECT_HOME/goldstone-server
+    $ cd ~/devel/goldstone-server
     $ ./bin/start_dev_env.sh

-Then, in a new window, execute:
-    $ workon goldstone-server
-    $ cd $PROJECT_HOME/goldstone-server
-    $ fab runserver   # select `local_docker` settings

-To stop the development environment:

-In the window running `fab runserver`:

-    $ <Ctrl-C>  # exits the Django server

-In the window running `start_dev_env.sh`:

-    $ <Ctrl-C>  # executes `stop_dev_env.sh`

-or:

-    $ workon goldstone-server
-    $ cd $PROJECT_HOME/goldstone-server
-    $ ./bin/stop_dev_env.sh

-## What to Expect When Running For the First Time

-The first time you start Golstone Server, you may see errors and missing data in the user interface.
-You may aloso see failures if you execute the test suite.
+The first time you start Golstone Server, it will probably take several minutes to download docker containers and perform configuraiton tasks.
+You may see errors and missing data in the user interface.
+You may also see failures if you execute the test suite.
 The data should be sufficiently populated in 10 minutes.
 If you continue to see errors in the UI or in tests, please submit an issue!

+To stop the development environment, either <Ctrl-C> from the window running `start_dev_env.sh` or run `stop_dev_env.sh` from another window.
+This will stop both the docker VM and the OpenStack VM.

+## Configuring OpenStack Instance

+With the development environment started in another window, execute the following command to configure the development OpenStack instance to ship logs and events back to Goldstone:

+    $ cd ~/devel/goldstone-server
+    $ ./bin/start_dev_env.sh
+    $ ./bin/configure_stack.sh   # in another window

 It may be helpful to create a couple of instances via the API in order to generate some log, event, and metric activity.
 You can execute the following commands to create a small instance: